drakkar-lig/walt-python-packages/client/walt/client/doc/md/image-from-scratch.md

 # Creating a WalT image from scratch

 Most users just need to modify existing images built by other users, such as the official images build by walt platform developers (with docker user `waltplatform`).
-In order to modify an image easily, they can use `walt image shell` or `walt image cp`.
+In order to modify an image easily, they can use `walt image shell`, [`walt image cp`](image-cp.md) or [`walt image build`](image-build.md).
 However, for specific needs, it is sometimes useful to create a whole new operating system image for WalT.
 This page describes how to achieve this.

 This procedure is dedicated to advanced users that are familiar with operating systems operation and `docker` classical tools.